-Customers frequently ask us if certain applications will work on the Ghost Phone.
+Customers frequently ask us if certain applications will work on The Ghost Phone.
 The short answer is, “YES!”

 Most apps will work just fine.